drmdrew/infrakit-demo/README.md

-# infrakit-demo
+# infrakit-docker
-Docker infrakit demo
+Builds a docker image of Docker infrakit based on infrakit/dockerfiles/Dockerfile.build